-- How do we monitor equality, diversity and inclusion? - How can and do we lead recruitment as Board members to achieve a more diverse Board? - How do we maximise the use of Board Members' diverse skills in decision-making? - What will I take back for myself and my Board from today's session?
+- How can and do we lead recruitment as Board members to achieve a more diverse Board? - How do we maximise the use of Board Members' diverse skills in decisionmaking? - What will I take back for myself and my Board from today's session?